 Tunbridge Wells Borough Council has developed a new Local Plan to determine the strategy and location for growth for the period up to 2036.
 The Borough has to deliver at least 12,200 homes in this time frame.
 The need for housing in the borough reflects an acute local and nationwide requirement for new homes which can no longer be ignored.

-There are challenges in finding suitable sites in a borough constrained by landscape factors: 70% is designated as an Area of Outstanding Natural Beauty, much is Ancient Woodland, the Green Belt extends over large areas, and there are few brownfield sites for redevelopment.
+There are challenges in finding suitable sites in a borough constrained by landscape factors: 70% is designated as a National Landscape (formerly AONB), much is Ancient Woodland, the Green Belt extends over large areas, and there are few brownfield sites for redevelopment.

 As a long-term landowner, the Hadlow Estate responded to the council’s Call for Sites by putting forward land at Tudeley as a potential site for a new village community.